Fastdruid/ReCDTV/Drive/RPi.md

 ## Pins

 In order of GPIO not pin number.
 Direction is in relation to the CDTV so O is from CDTV to drive, I is Drive to CDTV, U means Unknown, B is bidirectional, NC is not connected.
+Obviously these directions are reversed for the RPi!

 | RPi Pin | Name | Type | Alt | CDTV Pin | Name | Direction |
 | --- | --- | --- | --- | --- | --- | --- |